Juceztp/athena/README.md

-# widowmaker
+# athena
-Widowmaker is a bot of Discord that updates the username with the SR
+Athena is a bot of Discord for Overwatch that updates the username with the SR